7Block Labs

 The Business Impact

-- Lower Conversion Rates: Friction in wallet onboarding and transactions reduces user retention.
+• Lower Conversion Rates: When the wallet onboarding process and transactions are clunky, it really puts a damper on user retention.

 Core Principles of Wallet-Aware UX Design